Angel-1213/six4change-quant-data/data analysis/visualization-analysis.md

 The combined stacked bar and line graph illustrates how different pavement types influenced the number of cycling incidents in Amsterdam between 2004 and 2012.
 The results strongly support Hypothesis H C.b.3.
 Train/Tram Tracks exhibit a sharp decline by 80% in cycling incidents from 2008–2010, while Loose Surfaces & Gravel show a more stable and gradual reduction.
 This trend aligns with Amsterdam's targeted infrastructure improvements for high-risk pavements.
 These results validate our Machine Learning tool’s ability to prioritize high-risk lanes through hazard scoring, a strategy that can significantly improve Amsterdam’s cycling infrastructure by aligning repairs with observed improvement trends. --> hazardess identified by hyp 2 and is true bc its biggest decline

 - how is data gathered
-- how was analysis done
+- how was analysis done --> plotted existing data, categorised pavement types, categorised districts,
 - why is it relevant